Manohar-Maharshi/News-App/README.md

 # News-App
-Read Top incidents in India
+Read Top incidents in India in Real-time